-Schedule Michaelmas Hilary Term Trinity Term

-Term

-Language instruction Language instruction Language instruction

-Optional paper 1 Optional paper 2 Conclusion of thesis

-Revision for examinations
+Michaelmas Term Hilary Term Trinity Term Language instruction Language instruction Language instruction Optional paper 1 Optional paper 2 Conclusion of thesis Revision for examinations strongly encouraged to speak to the course organiser and potential instructors near the end of Year 1, as such options may require additional planning.

 Students will study 1 option in Michaelmas Term and 1 option in Hilary Term.
 Students must apply for approval by Monday of 2nd Week of Michaelmas Term.
-Students may apply to study options from the M.Phil.
-Islamic Art & Archaeology (queries can be directed to the KRC Administrator, Gillian Cane).
+Students may apply to study options from the MPhil Islamic Art & Architecture (queries can be directed to the KRC Administrator).

 Students may also propose options not listed in this handbook, pending the availability of an instructor and the approval of the Faculty Board.
-Students wishing to explore such alternatives are strongly encouraged to speak to the course organiser and potential instructors near the end of Year 1, as such options may require additional planning.
+Students wishing to explore such alternatives are